Gleyber Torres Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in the league.
+- The White Sox pitching staff is fifth in the league with a collective 9.5 strikeouts per nine innings.

-- The White Sox have a 4.75 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.70).

-- The White Sox allow the second-most home runs in baseball (85 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (86 total, 1.4 per game).

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Los Angeles Angels, giving up three earned runs while surrendering four hits.
+- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he went four innings, allowing eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.